The Donkey's Head (Turkish folktale): Allah’ın Verdiği Yılan Evlat

 In a Turkish tale collected from an informant named Kamer Gökirmak in Ereğli with the title Allah’ın Verdiği Yılan Evlat ("Allah-Given Snake Son"), a man named Ahmet prays to Allah to have a son.
 One day, he goes to the mountains and finds a skull.
 He goes there twice more and finds the same skull, which he pockets and takes home in a bag to his wife, Ayşe.
 Back home, a snake comes out of the bad and it wants to be the Ahmet and his wife's son, for Allah granted them their prayers.
 Later, the snake son asks Ahmet to ask for the hand of the padishah's daughter in marriage, by sitting on a chair in front of the padishah.
 Ahmet meets the padishah and tells him of his son's marriage plans, and the monarch sets some suitor's tasks first: to climb up and down a pole without dropping any coffee from a cup; next, to cut a large tree into forty equal pieces, and thirdly to defeat the padishah's strongest wrestler.
 Ahmet informs the snake son about it, and the snake gives him three strands of hair: one for him to drop in the coffee cup, the second to whet an ax, and the third for him to place on its back before he faces the padishah's wrestler.
 Ahmet fulfills the monarch's conditions with the use of the hairs, and marries his snake son to the princess.
 The princess meets the snake bridegroom, who reveals he is human underneath it, and warns the princess not to let anything happen to his serpentine disguise.
 Some time later, the queen pays her daughter, princess Sevgi, a visit, and is told the snake is human by watching his transformation by hiding behind a curtain in their chambers.
 The queen burns the snakeskin, and he turns into a bird and flies away.
-The pricess dons iron shoes and an walking iron cane, and goes to search for him.
+The princess dons iron shoes and an walking iron cane, and goes to search for him.
 Without any luck, she opens a restaurant at a crossroads where she offers food for free in exchange for people telling fantastic stories.
 One day, a man learns of the princess's restaurant and decides to go there, but stops to drink water from a lake.
 He accidentally falls into the lake: down there, he finds a door and opens it: inside, he finds a beautiful garden with many fairies (peris).
 The peris notice the human is there and flee, save for a male peri, whom the man asks why he did not escape with his companions, and the male peri answers: he married a son of Adam (a human) and was not ordered to leave.
 The man leaves the lake and goes to Sevgi's restaurant, where he tells her the events he witnessed at the lake.
 Sevgi asks to be taken to the lake.
 It happens thus, and Sevgi enters the door, where she finds her husband.
 They reunite and, after seven days, fly to the Heavens like peris.